tregua87/sgxmonitor-artifact/README.md

 ### Macro-benchmark (Section 7.2.2 -- Figure 5)

-**Note:** running macro-benchmark requires to use human-interactive software (VLC and SGX-Biniax2), that is hardly scriptable.
+**Note:** Some macro-benchmark requires to use human-interactive software (VLC and SGX-Biniax2), that is hardly scriptable.
 We thus omit these from the artifact.
 However, we leave the whole documented code and the instructions to install and try our prototypes indipendently.